jwk0224/machine-learning/README.md

 - findClosestCentroids.m - Findclosestcentroids(usedinK-means)
 - computeCentroids.m - Compute centroid means (used in K-means)
 - kMeansInitCentroids.m - Initialization for K-means centroids

+## ex8_Anomaly Detection and Recommender Systems

+- ex8.m - Octave/MATLAB script for first part of exercise
+- ex8_cofi.m - Octave/MATLAB script for second part of exercise
+- ex8data1.mat - First example Dataset for anomaly detection
+- ex8data2.mat - Second example Dataset for anomaly detection
+- ex8_movies.mat - Movie Review Dataset
+- ex8_movieParams.mat - Parameters provided for debugging
+- multivariateGaussian.m - Computes the probability density function for a Gaussian distribution
+- visualizeFit.m - 2D plot of a Gaussian distribution and a dataset
+- checkCostFunction.m - Gradient checking for collaborative filtering
+- computeNumericalGradient.m - Numerically compute gradients
+- fmincg.m - Function minimization routine (similar to fminunc)
+- loadMovieList.m - Loads the list of movies into a cell-array
+- movie ids.txt - List of movies
+- normalizeRatings.m - Mean normalization for collaborative filtering
+- estimateGaussian.m - Estimate the parameters of a Gaussian distribution with a diagonal covariance matrix
+- selectThreshold.m - Find a threshold for anomaly detection
+- cofiCostFunc.m - Implement the cost function for collaborative filtering